MGMT 5241 Global Management 2 SCH (2)

 MGMT 5316 Global Strategic Management 3 SCH (3)

 This course will examine strategy formulation and implementation in an international context.
 Students will examine topics such as country selection, product adaptation, political risk, managing diverse country institutions, strategic cross-border arbitrage, multinational financial management, and global leadership.
+Must be enrolled in the MBA program.

 MGMT 5320 Leading a Sustainable Organ 3 SCH (3)